Revocable Living Trusts

 Do I have to transfer all my assets to my living trust?

 However, in some circumstance you may want to do so.
-If your life expectancy is not very long, if you expect to own the asset until death, or if you otherwise have no estate planning in place for that asset, then it may be best to transfer it.
+If your life expectancy is not very long, if you expect to own the asset until death, or if you otherwise have no estate plan in place for that asset, then it may be best to transfer it.

 TESTIMONIALS